Resurgent Joe Biden scores big wins on Super Tuesday

-BREAKING UPDATE: NBC News projects Joe Biden will win the Tennessee Democratic primary.
-Biden has also won the primary in Oklahoma and Minnesota.
+BREAKING UPDATE: Joe Biden has won the Democratic presidential primary in Massachusetts, Elizabeth Warren's home state.

-(CNN) -- Former Vice President Joe Biden grabbed huge early victories on Super Tuesday, winning the prized Virginia and North Carolina Democratic primaries and also adding Alabama, CNN projects, confirming that his comeback momentum is for real on the most crucial night yet in the 2020 election.
+(CNN) -- Former Vice President Joe Biden grabbed huge early victories on Super Tuesday, winning the prized Virginia and North Carolina Democratic primaries before adding wins in Alabama, Virginia, North Carolina, Tennessee, Oklahoma, Minnesota and Arkansas Democratic primaries.

-Front-runner Sen. Bernie Sanders, as expected, won his home state of Vermont, CNN projects. but the early headlines on a day when 14 states are voting are being made by Biden.
-His campaign was apparently on life support after poor showings in the first three nominating contests in Iowa, New Hampshire and Nevada but a massive win in Saturday's South Carolina primary now appears to have triggered a remarkable rebound.
+Front-runner Sen. Bernie Sanders, as expected, won his home state of Vermont and later added Colorado, CNN projects, and aides are warning that his fortunes will look better later in the night when results roll in from Texas and California, the states with the two biggest delegate hauls.

+And now the two veteran candidates could be set for a showdown in the Lone Star State as they battle for Texas' 228 delegates.

 Visit CNN's Election Center for 2020 news